lindseyawilson/Lab-01/lab-01-hello-r.md

 According to the help file, the dataset has 1846 rows and 3 variables (“dataset”, “x”, and “y”)

+    ?datasaurus_dozen

 ### Exercise 2

-The answers for this exercise are given for you below.
-But you should clean up some of the narrative so that it only includes what you want to turn in.

-First let’s plot the data in the dino dataset:
+The correlation between “x” and “y” in the dino_data dataset is -0.0645.

+And here’s what the data look like plotted:

 ``` r
 dino_data <- datasaurus_dozen %>%